 The vitamins and fatty acids inside the oil will nourish and keep your skin moisturized throughout the night.

 Regular exfoliation removes dead skin cells and reduces the appearance of fine lines and wrinkles.
-This will give you while a younger, fresher appearance.
+This will give you a younger, fresher appearance.

-Dip a cotton ball in the mixture and gently apply on your face.
-Leave it to absorb and act on the skin for half an hour, and then rinse off with lukewarm water.
+Dip a cotton ball in the mixture and gently apply it to your face.
+Leave it to absorb and act on the skin for half an hour, then rinse it with lukewarm water.

-Argan oil is gentle, non-comedogenic and suitable for all skin types.
+Argan oil is gentle, non-comedogenic, and suitable for all skin types.